rstock-co/scheduler/README.md

 # Interview Scheduler

-The [Interview Scheduler](https://63473f8c34a34f0dbb4ccedb--keen-tanuki-b4e906.netlify.app/) is a Single Page App built with React.
+The Interview Scheduler (view production version [here](https://63473f8c34a34f0dbb4ccedb--keen-tanuki-b4e906.netlify.app/)) is a Single Page App built with React.
 It allows a user to view, add, edit, and cancel appointments by entering a student's name and choosing an interviewer.

 There are 5 days which can be selected on the sidebar (Monday through Friday), with 5 timeslots for each day.